 In "The Only Light in the Darkness", Eric Koenig grabs the Idiot Ball with both arms.
 Despite his suspicions that Ward may be a HYDRA agent and the super-sensitive lie detector throwing big red warnings all over the place, one adroit answer from Ward is enough to get Eric to trust him completely.
 He doesn't even talk to Coulson or any of the others who've passed debriefing and warn them or share his suspicions.

 Iron Woobie: Both May and especially Coulson have become this as the series moved along.
-Coulson specifically has had it rough in the second half of season 1.
+Coulson specifically has had it rough in the second half of Season One.

-LGBT Fanbase: They even have their own hastag: #superqueeros.
+LGBT Fanbase: They even have their own hashtag: #superqueeros.

 "T.R.A.C.K.S." ends with a mortally wounded Skye stuck in a hyperbaric chamber.
 Even with Joss involved, like they're going to kill her off while her storyline is clearly central to the show.